The Orca Helix moves up and down so that it is easy to get on and off when high, easy on the body when low.

 Many things have changed in the last hundred years, but one thing that has hardly changed at all is the toilet.
 And as we have been saying on TreeHugger for what feels like a hundred years, it's all wrong.
 Our bodies are designed to squat, yet instead, we sit on 14 inch high seats, which actually makes it hard to poop.
 As we get older, or fatter, people have trouble even getting on a 14 inch seat and buy "comfort height" toilets, which make it even harder to poop.
 It is exactly the wrong thing to do, causing constipation, haemorrhoids and worse.

 But getting those three axes of movement was expensive, and the big, important move is vertical, so Ivan has introduced the Orca Helix, a simpler model that moves up and down, from 10 inches to 21 inches.
 It can hold up to 300 pounds and change positions in fifteen seconds.
 It's a more elegant design, with the bowl moving up and down around a cylinder that encloses the vacuum pump and motors.
 It fits right over a standard toilet ring, you just screw it into the floor and plug it in to cold water and electricity.
-Ivan has just launched an indiegogo site where you can contribute or pre-order; here's the video:
+Here's the video:

 It still has the fancy sanitizing features (now built into the lid), scrubbing the seat and using ultraviolet light in the bowl.
 The Orca Helix uses "patented vacuum assisted technology for flushing, which will cut your flushed water to under 0.6 gallons.
 An average toilet uses 3.6 gallons of water with every flush."
 It also has a bidet but no dryer, which Ivan thinks is unsanitary.